atlassian/react-beautiful-dnd/README.md

 ### Sloppy clicks and click blocking 🐱🎁

 When a user presses the mouse down on an element, we cannot determine if the user was clicking or dragging.
 Also, sometimes when a user clicks they can move the cursor slightly — a sloppy click.
-So we only start a drag once the user has moved beyond a certain distance with the mouse down (the drag threshold) — more than they would if they where just making a sloppy click.
+So we only start a drag once the user has moved beyond a certain distance with the mouse down (the drag threshold) — more than they would if they were just making a sloppy click.
 If the drag threshold is not exceeded then the user interaction behaves just like a regular click.
 If the drag threshold is exceeded then the interaction will be classified as a drag and the standard click action will not occur.

 This allows consumers to wrap interactive elements such as an anchor and have it be both a standard anchor as well as a draggable item in a natural way.